-These guidelines serve as a reference for ERAFP's proxies to fulfil their respective mandates.
+These guidelines serve as a reference to support ERAFP's proxies in fulfilling their respective mandates and exercising voting rights in the name and on behalf of ERAFP.
 They therefore cover the following categories of activities:

 - Shareholder engagement; - Exercise of voting rights.